vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 * repeat until enough Waku v2 capable nodes are found

 This query process boils down to random walk discovery, which is very resilient against attacks, but also very inefficient if the number of nodes supporting the desired capability is small.
-We refer to this is as the needle-in-the-haystack problem.
+We refer to this as the needle-in-the-haystack problem.

 ### Random Walk Performance Estimation

-This subsection provides a rough estimation on the overhead introduced by random walk discovery.
+This subsection provides a rough estimation of the overhead introduced by random walk discovery.

 Given the following parameters: